blcxtranslations/blcx/_translated/chapter-0051.md

 Do not underestimate this process.
 It was easy to describe but very hard to complete.
 If one was even slightly inattentive, the spiritual energy ball would split open, cause one to fail in breaking through the bottleneck.

 But if all the spiritual power in one's body underwent this tempering, then they would undergo a metamorphosis.
-They would have successfully stepped past the threshold of the latter stages of the Spirit Gathering stage.
+They would have successfully stepped past the threshold of the latter stages of the Spirit Condensation stage.

 Lin Xuan's forehead was drenched with sweat.
 He was being very careful.
 It took a lot of effort to arrive at this stage, he did not want all of his previous effort to go to waste.